-Inside, the first thing that grabs our attention are the flags.
-Flags lined against the top of the ceiling, flagpoles lined along the side of the walls, these are the home flags of the volunteers.
+Inside, the first thing that grabs our attention are the flags – flags lined against the top of the ceiling, flagpoles lined along the side of the walls.
+These are the home flags of the volunteers.
 Many aren’t from Texas.
 Some aren’t even from the US.

 Our feet move slowly over the floor.
 Fragments of the bodies of some of the unnamed volunteers are buried underneath us.
 The experience is almost haunting.
 There is a certain sadness that skirts the once-Spanish mission.

 We can tell the battle was bloody.
 We can tell that it was a cruel defeat.
 But we know the Texans weren’t dejected.
 The void in their spirits is filled with revenge.

-Texas had gained its independence.
+We learn how Texas truly gained its independence.

-When we turn to leave, we can hear the tune of our Mockingjay.
+As we turn to leave, we can hear the tune of our Mockingjay.
 “Remember the Alamo” it sings.